disin7c9/disin7c9.github.io/review/_posts/2023-09-21-Attention-is-All-You-Need.markdown

 ### 1.2.1.
 Scaled Dot-Product Attention

-The authors' particular attention, scaled dot-product attention, calculates the dot products of the query with all keys, divides each by $$\sqrt{d_k}$$, applies a softmax function to obtain the weights, and computes matrix multiplication beetween weights and values.
+The authors' particular attention, scaled dot-product attention, calculates the dot products of the query with all keys, divides each by $$\sqrt{d_k}$$, applies a softmax function to obtain the weights, and computes matrix multiplication between weights and values matrices.
 In practice, for the length of a sequence $$n$$,

 $$